isomerpages/mlaw-pto/_deceased-cpf-estate-monies/information-for-next-of-kin-cpf-monies.md

 2) Death Certificate of Deceased

 3) If Claimant is:<br>
 a.
-Spouse of Deceased – Marriage Certificate
+Spouse of Deceased – Marriage Certificate<br>
 b.
-Child of Deceased – Birth Certificate of Child and Marriage Certificate of Parents
+Child of Deceased – Birth Certificate of Child and Marriage Certificate of Parents<br>
 c.
-Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents
+Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents<br>
 d.
-Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling
+Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling<br>

 4) Original “Declaration Form (CPF monies) for funeral expenses” (Please return completed form by Post.
 Scanned and Faxed Copies are NOT allowed).
 You may obtain a softcopy of the “Declaration Form (CPF monies) for funeral expenses” at www.mlaw.gov.sg/pto > Deceased CPF / Estate monies > Forms.